Current Number Plates: 2001 to Present

 There is no particular significance to the final three letter sequence beyond that of distinguishing vehicles registered in the same place during the same period.
 The letters I and Q are excluded from this sequence, as are combinations that may the DVLA determines may appear offensive in English or other languages.

-This scheme should have sufficient numbers to run until 2050. (ending with “50” series, with “99” series intended on being issued September 2049)
+This scheme should have sufficient combinations to run until 2050. (ending with “50” series, with “99” series intended to be issued in September of year 2049)

 Registrations that have a combination of characters that are particularly appealing (for example resembling a name or word) are reserved by the DVLA each year to be auctioned off to generate more money for the Government.